Soniaamadasun/soniaamadasun.github.io/README.md

 ---

 ## Introduction
 This is a Power BI project to deliver an end-to-end business intelligence solution for a **Global Store**.
-The project is to create a dynamic and interactive dashboard to enable the organization to track KPIs on sales, profit/loss, and profit margin, compare regional performance, analyse product level trends and forecasts, and identify high-value customers.
+The project was done to create a dynamic and interactive dashboard to enable the organization to track KPIs on sales, profit/loss, and profit margin, compare regional performance, analyse product level trends and forecasts, and identify high-value customers.

 ## Problem Statement
 1. To know the KPI on sales, total profit / loss and profit margin